Chmarusso/fhe-rock-paper-scissors-game/README.md

 ## Contributing

-This repository serves as a comprehensive example of building privacy-preserving dApps with fhEVM.
-Feel free to explore the examples, run the tests, and use them as a foundation for your own projects.
+This repository serves as an example of building privacy-preserving games with fhEVM.
+Feel free to explore the code, run the tests, and use it as a foundation for your own FHE-based dApps.

 ## 📄 License

 This project is licensed under the **BSD-3-Clause-Clear License**.
 See the [LICENSE](LICENSE) file for details.